-In Philadelphia Franklin worked as printer at several different shops.
+In Philadelphia, Franklin worked as a printer at several different shops.
 Encouraged by the Governor of Pennsylvania, Sir William Keith, he traveled to London to purchase equipment to start his own newspaper.
 Unfortunately, this did not work out and Franklin found employment as a typesetter in the Smithfield area of London.
-A Quaker merchant, Thomas Denham, lent him the money for passage on a ship back to Philadelphia.
+A Quaker merchant, Thomas Denham, loaned him the money for passage on a ship back to Philadelphia.
 In debt to Denham, Franklin worked in his shop until he passed away.

 Franklin formally attended school for less than three years, but he read a considerable amount and in 1727 he created the Junto.
 The Junto was a group of “like minded aspiring artisans and tradesmen who hoped to improve themselves while they improved their community.”
 The members of the Junto created a library, which eventually led to the creation of the Library Company.
 In 1731, Franklin chartered the Library Company of Philadelphia.

-During the Seven Years’ War (1756-1763), Franklin served in the Pennsylvania Assembly.
+During the French and Indian War (1754–1763), Franklin served in the Pennsylvania Assembly.
 He helped to organize a legal militia and was chosen as its commanding colonel.
 He used Tun Tavern in Philadelphia as a recruiting station.
 The Pennsylvania Militia was organized as Pennsylvania’s 103rd Artillery and 11th Infantry Regiment at the Continental Army.
-He set up a ring of garrisoned forts for defense against Indian raids, and eventually learned that the Indians were upset over being cheated out of their lands by Lord Thomas Penn.
+He set up a ring of garrisoned forts for defense against Indian raids and eventually learned that the Indians were upset over being cheated out of their lands by Lord Thomas Penn.
 This led to Franklin eventually turning against the Quakers.

 In December of 1776, Franklin was sent to France to serve as an ambassador of the United States, in an effort to gain aid from the French in the Revolutionary War.
 He helped negotiate the Treaty of Paris in 1783, which brought peace with Great Britain.
 He returned to the United States in 1785.

-On October 18, 1785, he was elected the sixth President of the Supreme Executive Council of Pennsylvania.
-He replaced John Dickinson.
-He was reelected to a full term on October 29, 1785, then again in Fall of 1786 and 1787.
+On October 18, 1785, he was elected the sixth President of the Supreme Executive Council of Pennsylvania, a role that is equivalent to Governor.
+He replaced fellow Founding Father John Dickinson.
+He was re-elected to a full term on October 29, 1785, then again in the Fall of 1786 and 1787.